-Yes, the Complainant and Respondent have a right to know what information is provided to the Title IX Investigator and who provided it; it’s one of their due process rights.
+Yes, the Complainant and Respondent have a right to know what information is provided to the Title IX Investigator and who provided it; it’s one of their rights under federal law.

 No, it is your right not to provide information to the Title IX Investigator.

-When reports are submitted to the attention of the Title IX Coordinator (incidentreport.uncc.edu), the information is immediately reviewed to assess for any necessary interim measures and outreach is initiated by the Title IX Case Manager.
-Students are asked to schedule a meeting with the Case Manager so that accommodations, resources, or other support options can be discussed and arranged.
+When reports are submitted to the attention of the Title IX Coordinator (incidentreport.uncc.edu), the information is reviewed to assess for any necessary interim measures and outreach is initiated by the Title IX Case Manager.
+Students are asked to schedule a meeting with the Case Manager so that supportive measures such as accommodations and resources, or other support options can be discussed and arranged.
 The Title IX Case Manager is able to assist with academic accommodations (excused absences, extended test time, incompletes, etc.) as well as aid in things like changing University housing assignments, implementing accommodations in University employment, and coordinating referrals to offices such as CAPS, Disability Services, and Police and Public Safety.
-Additionally, the Case Manager will also discuss safety planning, formal resolution options, and provide the University’s Interpersonal Violence Resource Guide, which further discusses both campus and community resources, accommodations, and resolution options.
+Additionally, the Case Manager will also discuss safety planning, resolution options, and provide the University’s Interpersonal Violence Resource Guide, which further discusses both campus and community resources, accommodations, and resolution options.

 If a student talks to a non-confidential resource (e.g., faculty, staff, resident advisors, academic advisors), yet wishes to have the incident remain private, the student can request privacy from the Title IX Office.
-In many cases, the Title IX Office is able to honor that request for privacy.
-However, several factors must be weighted in this decision to ensure the University is meeting its obligation to provide a safe environment for the entire campus community.
-For more information about factors that influence this decision, see University Policy 406, Chapter 8, Section VI(s2) of the Code of Student Responsibility.
+In many cases, the Title IX Office is able to honor that request for privacy while still meeting its obligation to provide a safe environment for the entire campus community.

 The Title IX Case Manager works directly with students to help inform them of various available support options, resources, and accommodations based on each student’s specific, individual needs.
 These options may include: